- Information About Exemptions

 Enter on line 2d the number of dependents you are claiming on line 2c who are certified as disabled with form TC-40D, Dependent with a Disability Exemption (see explanation below).
 You may not claim this extra exemption for someone claimed as "yourself" or "spouse" on the federal and Utah returns.
 Do not submit the TC-40D with your return.
-Keep a copy of form with the authorized certification signature filled out by the appropriate state agency in your records in case of an audit.
+Keep a copy with the authorized certification signature in your records in case of an audit.

 There are three categories of dependents with a disability that qualify for this additional exemption.